Gorilla Trades Review

 About Gorilla Trades

-Gorilla Trades is a stock-picking subscription service that uses a moderately aggressive strategy to identify profitable trades.
+Gorilla Trades is a stock-picking service that uses a moderately aggressive strategy to identify profitable trades.
 While Gorilla Trades is light on the research presented to subscribers, the service does issue multiple entry points and stop loss levels for every stock pick.
 In addition, users have access to the full history of trades made on the platform and the current portfolio, so it’s possible to evaluate how different types of stock picks have performed in the past.

 Is this stock picking service worth paying for?
 Keep reading our Gorilla Trades review to find out.